mattcroat/joy-of-code/posts/svelte-matching-game/svelte-matching-game.md

 ## Game Timer

-Let's add a game timer.
-When it reaches zero it ends the game.
+Let's add a game timer — when it reaches zero, the game is over.

 ```html:src/routes/+page.svelte {3-4,7,14,20,25,29-31,37-50} showLineNumbers
 <script lang="ts">